 At St George's Central CE Primary School and Nursery, we aim to establish positive relationships with parents/carers.
 Class teachers and/or the SENDCO are available to meet with parents at a mutually convenient time.
 Class teachers may also be available briefly in the mornings as they open classroom doors to let the children in.
 By following the Graduated Approach this means that parents/carers are consulted with and informed of various steps throughout this approach.
-Class teachers review progress and identify targets for children with SEND on a termly basis in collaboration with parents/carers and where appropriate, the SENDCO.
+Class teachers review progress and identify targets for children with SEND on a termly or half termly basis in collaboration with parents/carers and where appropriate, the SENDCO.
 All children's attainment is reported through a formal annual report at the end of the summer term.
 For some children with SEND, additional information gathered from B Squared assessments are included as part of their annual report

-Parents/carers evening is held three times per year and this presents a further opportunity for class teachers to provide feedback to parents/carers of children with SEND about their child's well-being, progress and attainment.
+Parents/carers evening is held twice per year, with an additional phone appointment for targeted children in the Spring Term and this presents a further opportunity for class teachers to provide feedback to parents/carers of children with SEND about their child's well-being, progress and attainment.